JYe9/jye9.github.io/_pages/cv.md

 Work experience
 ======
-**KIOS Research and Innovation Centre of Excellence (KIOS CoE)**

-  2023 – Current: Software Engineer (Computer Vision)
+**KIOS Research and Innovation Centre of Excellence (KIOS CoE) @ Software Engineer (Computer Vision) (_Janurary 2024 - Current_)**

-  Duties included:
 - Participate in cutting-edge research and development of novel technologies and applications in Computer Vision and Machine Learning
 - Participate in the dissemination of research results in conferences and journals
 - Responsible for the implementation and testing of new solutions on mobile platforms (drones)
 - Responsible for the optimization of existing solutions in terms of R&D and industrial applications
 - Responsible for data collection, annotation, and preparation of datasets for release
 - Work closely with other researchers and engineers within a team to develop solutions for various cases
 - Prepare manuals and guidelines

-**Windsor Brokers**

-  2022 – 2023: Service Desk Officer
+**Windsor Brokers @ Service Desk Officer (_Feberary 2023 - September 2023_)**

-  Duties included:

 - Ensure proper function of user’s computer, software and any peripherals.
 - System administration of Systems related withusers.
 - Computer hardware maintenance.
 - Assist with other IT professionals for design configuration and change requests.
 - Computers build up and OS installation.
 - Troubleshoot computer problems.
 - Procurement of computer equipment.

-**FP-MARKETS**

-  2021 - 2022: Backoffice Administrator

-  Duties included:
+**FP-MARKETS @ Backoffice Administrator (_June 2021 - November 2022_)**

-  Providing technical support to the client Ensure and maintain full client access to Trading Platform service.
+- Providing technical support to the client Ensure and maintain full client access to Trading Platform service.

 Publications
 ======